-- We chose consolidated total assets because, in our view, it is the metric against which the performance of the Group, as a mining company yet to produce revenue, is most commonly measured. - We utilised 1% based on our professional judgement noting that it is also within the range of commonly acceptable total asset related thresholds in the mining industry.
+Materiality Audit scope Key audit matters • We chose consolidated total assets because, in our view, it is the metric against which the performance of the Group, as a mining company yet to produce revenue, is most commonly measured. • We utilised 1% based on our professional judgement noting that it is also within the range mining industry.